 Supplementary read: How to Coach a CEO

-Mentoring within an organization is a platform that provides the mentee to get the desired support and advise, guidance (experienced mentors brings fresh perspective), know-how and harness their talent.
+Mentoring within an organisation is a platform that provides the mentee to get the desired support and advise, guidance (experienced mentors brings fresh perspective), know-how and harness their talent.
 A more self-confident employee will make better decisions, achieve their desired goals, take on career opportunities or job promotions and will be more at ease handling challenges facing him/her.
 Organisations with mentorship programmes in built in their system enhance employee skill and has far reaching impact on employee development.
 This has a cascading effect and is a win-win for all.

 “No country can truly develop if half its population is left behind.” – Justine Greening.

-Dear employers, you can prevent losing good talent by using techonology like Happily (or Budaya for those from Indonesia) to get feedback and engage with employees.
+Dear employers, you can prevent losing good talent by using technology like Happily (or Budaya for those from Indonesia) to get feedback and engage with employees.
 This app is an amazing engagement app built for organisations to drive engagement amongst employees.
 It has amazing analytics and also provides activities for employees to be fully immersed in the organisation's culture and values.
 To find out more, click here or email firstname.lastname@example.org